Subscriptions have seen tremendous growth in recent years. As a result, more companies are flocking to a recurring revenue model.

 4 elements of successfully pitching a subscription revenue model to key decision-makers

-At PowerSync, we have assisted many companies with making the switch into a subscription revenue model (particularly when it comes to Magento recurring payments).
+At PowerSync, we have assisted many companies with making the switch to a subscription revenue model (particularly when it comes to Magento recurring payments) and provide ways to increase MRR.
 As a software company that uses Magento subscription management ourselves, it is something we truly believe in.
 Whether your company uses Magento or another e-commerce platform, here are some tips for pitching the concept of recurring revenue to your higher-ups.

 Who will you be pitching this idea to?
 When introducing a new process that affects multiple people across the organization, it’s important to learn what it will mean to all of them.
 You need to be able to speak to each of their interests specifically.

 Your main objective here is convincing your supervisor or department head that implementing a subscription revenue model will help the company increase revenue.
 Furthermore, you will want to show them how the model will make them look like heroes to their management or the board.
 Leverage the DATA you have: the number of orders you get per day, the average order value, cost and profit if applicable.
 It’s also important to include the time invested in touchpoints with the customer, prepping them for their next repeatable purchase.

 Pitching to your management team or executive leadership